-Property, Plant and Equipment were carried in the balance sheet at their carrying value being the cost of acquisition or construction less accumulated depreciation and impairment losses, if any.
+Under the previous GAAP (Indian GAAP), property, plant and equipment were carried in the balance sheet at their carrying value being the cost of acquisition or construction less accumulated depreciation.

 The cost of property, plant and equipment includes freight, duties, taxes and other incidental expenses relating to the acquisition and installation of the respective assets.
-The present value of the expected cost for the decommissioning of an asset after its use to included in the cost of the respective asset if the recognition criteria for a provision are met.
+The present value of the expected cost for the decommissioning of an asset after its use is included in the cost of the respective asset if the recognition criteria for a provision are met.
 Borrowing costs directly attributable to acquisition or construction of those assets which necessarily take a substantial period of time to get ready for their intended use are capitalized.

 Advance paid towards the acquisition of assets outstanding at each balance sheet are shown under capital advances.
-The cost of property, plant and equipment not ready for their intended one before such date, are disclosed as capital work in progress.
+The cost of property, plant and equipment not ready for their intended use before such date, are disclosed as capital work in progress.